 The first biography of the eccentric pitcher, rookie All-Star starter, 70s pop icon, and first athlete on the cover of Rolling Stone

-The Bird gives readers a long overdue look into the life of the refreshing rookie the likes of which baseball had never seen before, and has never seen since.
+The Bird gives readers a long-overdue look into the life of a player whom baseball had never seen before---and has never seen since.

 *New York Post Required Reading*

 “Solid, understated prose allows both the happy and sadder moments to shine through on their merits.
 He [Wilson] has a fine ear for anecdotes—which he has collected from friends and family, teammates and secondary sources—and he never strangles the subject with too much inside baseball…The Bird is a well-written, definitive book about a good guy with a great story.”